From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 $ nohup java -Dfile.encoding=utf-8 -javaagent:dd-java-agent-0.80.0.jar -XX:FlightRecorderOptions=stackdepth=256 -Ddd.logs.injection=true -Ddd.service.name=ruoyi-modules-system -Ddd.service.mapping=redis:redis_ruoyi,mysql:mysql_ruoyi -Ddd.env=dev -Ddd.agent.port=9529 -Ddd.jmxfetch.enabled=true -Ddd.jmxfetch.check-period=1000 -Ddd.jmxfetch.statsd.port=8125 -Ddd.version=1.0 -jar ruoyi-modules-system.jar > logs/system.log 2>&1 &

-If APM data is not visible in the Guance platform, check the Datakit logs
+If APM-related data is not seen on the Guance platform, check the datakit logs

 cat /var/log/datakit/gin.log